jce-il-ex/se18b-ex4-tdd-oriYedidLevy/README.md

 Before submitting, update the following table:

 #### Excercise submission
-- Name (or initials):
+- Name (or initials): Ori Yedid Levy
-- github username:
+- github username: oriYedidLevy
-- Estimation of hours I worked on it:
+- Estimation of hours I worked on it: 4

+###  Remarks:
+After consultation with Reuven the command: node_modules / .bin / browserify test / * .js | node_modules / .bin / testling
+She did not work
+So I added a screenshot that was inside the lib folder.

 #### Prerequisites

 - node and npm